ignat-z/cascade/README.md

   name: type
 ```

+## Columns parsing
+There are several alredy defined fields parsers (types):

+- currency
+- boolean
+- country_iso
+- string

+Feel free to add new fields parsers and provide it through PR.

 ## Components replaceability
 There is a lot of DI in this gem, so, you can replace each component of the parser.
-Let's assume you want to parse JSON files instead of CSV and save this to ActiveRecord model, ok!
+Let's assume you want to parse JSON files instead of CSV, save this to ActiveRecord model, and you need Date fields parsing, ok!
 Writing new data provider:
 ```ruby
 class ParserJSON